• Skip to main content

 A note about texture – depending on the size of the cauliflower rice and how much moistures it contains, the cooking time will vary.
 The best way to know the rice is cooked is to taste it.
 Fully cooked cauliflower rice will be chewy, but still a bit firm with a light bite.
 Overcooked cauliflower rice can be soggy, so pay attention to the pan and start tasting for texture around the 5-minute mark.

-Side view, cooked mexican cauliflower rice in a skillet with a wood spoon.
+Side view, Mexican cauliflower rice in a low bowl with avocado, shredded cabbage and a runny egg.

 Can I use Store-Bought Cauliflower Rice?